 Keep it small- An intimate gathering for your non-wedding wedding will be easier to manage especially if plans change last minute (as it can with non-wedding weddings!)

 How to pull it off...

-The attire- You can wear anything you like on your wedding day- it doesn't have to be a big puffy white gown but if you are a little bit the traditionalist and you don't have any white items you may be able to find something suitable in your local clothing store for cheap and that you can wear again, for the groom, what man doesn't have a nice shirt and a pair of dress pants in their closet. $0- $100
+The attire- You can wear anything you like on your wedding day- it doesn't have to be a big puffy white gown.
+If you are a little bit the traditionalist and you don't have any white items, you may be able to find something suitable in your local clothing store for cheap and bonus you can wear again.
+For the groom, what man doesn't have a nice shirt and a pair of dress pants in their closet. $0- $100

 The location- There will be scores of great locations for your non-wedding wedding ceremony and picnic and the great thing about being out in nature there are many beautiful backdrops and no need for fancy decorations and it's freeee!
 Of course I can't recommend you try and hold a large wedding ceremony in a public place without consent but there's nothing to stop a small group of people gathering in one place for a special picnic is there?
 You just need to be flexible and considerate of your surroundings and other people.
 Check out local parks and reserves, take walks to find some lovely spots to shortlist. $0